-10 OTHER SAFEGUARDS AGAINST VIOLATIONS OF THE 231 MODELMeasures in respect of members of the Board of Directors and Board of Auditors
+10. OTHER SAFEGUARDS AGAINST VIOLATIONS OF THE 231 MODEL

+10.1 Measures in respect of members of the Board of Directors and Board of Auditors

-In the event of non-compliance with the provisions of the Model by one or more members of the Board of Directors or Board of Auditors, the Supervisory Body will notify the Board of Directors and/or the Board of Auditors and/or the Shareholders' Meeting, in accordance with their respective spheres of responsibility, who will assess the seriousness of the violation and take the most appropriate action in accordance with the powers provided for by law (Article 2407 of the Civil Code - derivative suits) and the articles of association.
+In the event of non-compliance with the provisions of the Model by one or more members of the Board of Directors or Board of Auditors, the Supervisory Body shall notify the Board of Directors and/or the Board of Auditors and/or the Shareholders' Meeting, in accordance with their respective spheres of responsibility, who shall assess the seriousness of the violation and take the most appropriate initiatives in accordance with the powers provided for by law (Article 2407 of the Civil Code - derivative suits) and the articles of association.